 Hello.
-I practice at the intersections of ecologies, Buddhist-inspired meditation and philosophy, contemplative education, and psycho-social political change.
+I practice at the threshold of ecologies, Buddhist-inspired meditation and philosophy, contemplative education, and psycho-social political change.
 My ongoing appreciation for those practices join together in the Four Fields.

 I am a father, partner, and practitioner-scholar of philosophy and religion.
 Or perhaps I am a rogue Buddhist minister.
 Or an environmental justice activist and Ecodharma guide.
 Or maybe ontologically indeterminate.

 My teachings focus on ecological thought and practice, the open awareness and elemental methods of Dzogchen Tibetan Buddhism and Bön, spiritual "warriorship," contemporary philosophy and "theory," and inoperative politics.
 My work in this world is learning to weave such practices together.

 A professor of Ecopsychology, Buddhist and phenomenological psychology, and a Certified Focusing Professional, I am curious about cultural therapeutics for our collapsing society.

 I spend a lot of time reading, contemplating, visiting a petrochemical plant, protesting, in dialogue with friends and mentors while sipping tea, listening to electronic drone compositions, cooking for my family, doing dishes, teaching, and wandering lands.
 I remain attuned-to glimpses of reverent, just, terrestrial civilization.
 I love this world.